 - 👉Top tips for making these dumplings perfect on your first try

-- ✌️Other dishes that go great with this:
+- ✌️Other dishes that go great with these dumps:

-- Crispy rice dumplings with red jujube dates & chili dipping sauce
+- Crispy rice dumplings with red jujube dates and chili dipping sauce

 🥰Why you are going to adore the ever-loving heck outta this recipe

 👉Economical and Sustainable: This recipe is a great way to breathe fresh life into leftover rice, reducing food waste and making it a budget-friendly option.
 You can repurpose leftover cooked rice from a previous meal, giving it new life as a filling for these crispy rice dumplings.
 Got leftover nasi uduk (Indonesian coconut rice with pandan and lemongrass)?
 This recipe is just the ticket!

 👉An easy intro to home dumpling making: Never made a little baby dumpling in the shoe-shaped house you live in ever before?
 Fear not.
 Making dumplings with wontons takes most of the hard work out of it and allows you to churn out restaurant-quality dumplings even if you think you are the worst cook in the galaxy.
 Don’t worry.
 You are almost definitely not the worst cook in the galaxy.
 I love you and believe in you.

 👉Gluten-free freaks, this recipe is a safe space for you: For those who hate gluten with all their hearts and souls, this recipe can easily be adapted by using rice paper wraps instead of wonton wrappers.
 Rice paper wraps are naturally gluten-free and can provide a delicious and crispy texture to the dumplings, allowing those with gluten restrictions to enjoy this dish without sacrificing taste or texture.
 Don’t dismay.
 Notes are given below about how to make this recipe with rice paper.